Lxh04319/Lxh04319/README.md

 # Up to now, there have been ![Visitor Count](https://profile-counter.glitch.me/lxh11111/count.svg) visits

 ### Here are some ideas to get you started:
-- 🌱 I’m currently learning at Northeastern University(Shen Yang)
+- 🌱 I’m currently learning at Northeastern University(China)
 - 💻 My Blog (not update often): [CSDN](https://blog.csdn.net/lxh10358?spm=1000.2115.3001.5343)  [个人网站](https://lxh11111.github.io)
 - 📫 How to reach me: star04319@outlook.com
 - 🔭 My ideal pursuit: Astronomy Physics Astrophysics